-During FY 2015-16, GTECH Corporation received 2.54 percent of the price of each ticket sold, less \$1,750,000, offset by liquidated damages due to the Wisconsin Lottery.
+Under the contract, GTECH Corporation received 2.54 percent of the price of each ticket sold, less \$1,750,000, offset by liquidated damages due to the Wisconsin Lottery.
 The Wisconsin Lottery may assess liquidated damages for various processing complications (such as computer failures or "downtime" for the Wisconsin Lottery or its retailers, failure to install new games in a timely manner, and computer system reports not being available in a timely manner).
 GTECH Corporation gives the Wisconsin Lottery credit on the next month's invoice for any liquidated damages of the previous month.
-Net payments to GTECH Corporation (now called IGT Global Solutions Corporation) under this contract were approximately \$14.5 million in FY 2015-16 and approximately \$12.8 million in FY 2014-15.
+Net payments to GTECH Corporation (now called IGT Global Solutions Corporation) under this contract were approximately \$13.9 million in FY 2016-17 and approximately \$14.5 million in FY 2015-16.

 On April 7, 2015, GTECH S.p.A., the parent company of GTECH Corporation, completed its acquisition of International Game Technology.
 In connection with such acquisition, GTECH S.p.A. was merged into International Game Technology PLC.
 GTECH Corporation remained a subsidiary of the merged entity until October 1, 2015, at which time its name was changed to IGT Global Solutions Corporation.
-IGT Global Solutions Corporation will fulfill the remaining term of the current contract.
-On February 16, 2016, the Wisconsin Lottery entered into a new contract with IGT Global Solutions Corporation for an integrated gaming computer system anticipated to be implemented in May 2017.
-The initial terms of this contract will be for seven years from the operational start date.
-The new contract will require the Wisconsin Lottery to pay IGT Global Solutions Corporation 2.57 percent of total net sales.
+IGT Global Solutions Corporation agreed to fulfill the remaining term of the existing contract.
+On February 16, 2016, the Wisconsin Lottery entered into a new contract with IGT Global Solutions Corporation for an integrated gaming computer system which was implemented on May 14, 2017.
+The initial terms of this contract are for seven years from the operational start date.
+The new contract requires the Wisconsin Lottery to pay IGT Global Solutions Corporation 2.57 percent of weekly net sales.
 This new contract includes the lottery gaming system, instant scratch-off ticket printing, warehousing, distribution, and telemarketing services.